 "McClain delivers credible characters and manages to set the fear-filled tone of the Midwest in the '50s.
 The combination of political ignorance and religious bigotry, delivered intelligently by McClain, makes for un-put-down-able listening."

-Making Movies is Hard, Mike Warner show, Advanced HerStory, Oxford Film Festival's Roundup of Female Directors, John Fallon's IndieFilm, TV Guidance Councilor (Stitcher), OnAir with Douglas (iHeart Radio),The Other 50%, Lifestyles with Lillian Vasquez (NPR).
+Making Movies is Hard, Mike Warner show, Advanced HerStory, Oxford Film Festival's Roundup of Female Directors, John Fallon's IndieFilm, TV Guidance Councilor (Stitcher), OnAir with Douglas (iHeart Radio),The Other 50%, Lifestyles with Lillian Vasquez (NPR), Take.